-BluEarth Renewables brings together extraordinary people with the power to change the futureTM by delivering renewable energy to the power grid every day.
-Headquartered in Calgary, we are a leading, independent, power producer that acquires, develops, builds, owns and operates wind, hydro and solar facilities across North America.
-Our portfolio includes 333 MW net (405 MW gross) of nameplate capacity in operation and under construction and over 1,000 MW under development.
+BluEarth Renewables brings together extraordinary people with the power to change the future[TM] by delivering renewable energy to the power grid every day.
+We are a leading, independent, power producer that acquires, develops, builds, owns, and operates wind, hydro, solar and storage facilities across North America.
+Our portfolio includes 1 GW{AC} (gross) in operation, under construction and contracted pre-construction, and over 8 GW of high-quality development projects that are actively being advanced.